kubeshop/botkube-docs/docs/configuration/index.md

   ./botkube --config "global.yaml,team-b-specific.yaml"
   ```

-  :::note
   You can split individual settings into multiple configuration files.
 The priority will be given to the last (right-most) file specified.
 Files with `_` name prefix are always read as the last ones.
 See the [merging strategy](#merging-strategy) section for more details.

+  :::note
+  For Helm installation, BotKube uses `_runtime_state.yaml` and `_startup_state.yaml` files to store its internal state.
+Remember to keep these files in the `BOTKUBE_CONFIG_PATHS` environment variable.
   :::

 - the exported [environment variables](#environment-variables) that overrides the configuration specified in the files.

 ## Updating the configuration at runtime

 You can update the configuration and use `helm upgrade` to update configuration values for the BotKube.
+Also, you can use `@BotKube` commands which persist the configuration.
+See the [Usage](../usage/index.md) section for more details.

 You can also change configuration directly in ConfigMap and Secret - is not recommended but is great for quick experimentation.